dropdog/docs/docs/development.md

 ```
  - Always build such pages with Drupal Console generate function to eliminate errors.

-### Building and packaging with Features
+### Building and packaging with (Drupal) Features

- - One Feature per Content type (CT)
+ - One Feature per Entity type (Content, Taxonomy, User etc)
+ - Enable "Allow conflicts" (checkbox on the UI).
+ - After exporting a DFeature check that all the **configuration files** exist in place.
+ - After exporting a DFeature check that there is **no dependency to itself**.
+ - Use the current installation <Profile_machine_name> as Bundle name.
+Do not add DFeatures with the Default Features Bundle.
- - Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions
+ - Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions.
  - Better add the "<Profile_name>" before each Feature name to avoid misconceptions with other modules and make it easier to search for a Feature.